 6.4.4.2 Highly Vulnerable Aquifers and Significant Recharge Areas

-The majority Loyalist Township’s landscape has been characterized as being vulnerable to potential groundwater contamination due to shallow depth to water, thin/absent soils, exposed fractured bedrock and karst terrain.
+The majority of Loyalist Township’s landscape has been characterized as being vulnerable to potential groundwater contamination due to shallow depth to water, thin/absent soils, exposed fractured bedrock and karst terrain.
 This state has been documented in three studies including the Loyalist Township Groundwater Study, 2001; the Western Cataraqui Region Groundwater Study, 2007; and the Groundwater Vulnerability and Analysis Report, 2008 (prepared for the Cataraqui Source Protection Authority).

 New development and/or expansion or alteration to existing development within significant groundwater recharge areas and/or highly vulnerable aquifers that involve potential contaminants where they would constitute a drinking water threat may be subject to site plan control and risk management measures to protect the groundwater.
 An aquifer vulnerability and karst assessment report (as per Policy 5.2.5) may be required for the above development circumstances.